 Mr. Crumbs’s dad is a “meat and potatoes” type of guy, but our budget can’t afford meat for every night of their visit.

-When I asked Mr. Crumbs about some of the meals he had growing up as a kid, he mentioned spaghetti.
+When I asked Mr. Crumbs about some of the meals he had as a kid, he mentioned spaghetti.
 When I suggested beefing up the meal with meatballs, he said it would be a winner.

-I made my family’s favorite hearty spaghetti sauce, these 15 minute Italian meatballs and served it over whole grain spaghetti.
-We also had a simple dinner salad (greens, tomatoes, cucumbers and carrots) with homemade ranch dressing and no-knead artisan bread.
+I made my family’s favorite hearty spaghetti sauce, these 15-minute Italian meatballs and served it over whole-grain spaghetti.
+We also had a simple dinner salad (greens, tomatoes, cucumbers, and carrots) with homemade ranch dressing and no-knead artisan bread.

 Slow Cooker Pot Roast